wp-plugins/rootspersona/readme.txt

 * indexes now paginated (but sorting is gone)
 * you can now customize the banner (the divider between persona panels) to be more consistent with your theme
 * support for multiple character encodings
+* added a second panel design for the header panel that display a bio
+* added an optional bio panel

 = 1.6.6 =
 * misc bug fixes